How to Save for Early Retirement

 Save for Early Retirement by Living Below your Means

 I can tell you one thing: Figuring out how to save for early retirement is not just about cutting out that daily Starbucks drink.
 Even though the cliché is that millennials have no retirement money because they spend it all on coffee and avocados, this is far from the truth.

 Think about it: If you want to make a dent in your spending, doesn’t reason seem to show that you should start with your largest monthly expenses, not your smallest?
 Of course it does.

-And yet this commonsense way of looking at it is not so commonsense after all – many people might argue that it’s impossible to cut down on the big three expenses: housing, transportation and food.
+And yet this way of looking at it is not common sense after all – many people might argue that it’s impossible to cut down on the big three expenses: housing, transportation and food.

 In fact, let’s look at a breakdown of what households are spending on each of these three items in relation to the others: